 When did you decide that you wanted to be a vet?

 I’ve always wanted to be a vet for as long as I can remember.
-We got my first dog when I was three and a half or four and that was amazing because we hadn’t had a dog before and it was exciting.
-We drove and picked her up and brought her back, then the next week we took her to the vet just for a standard check-up, we met this guy who has sort of been my inspiration/mentor all through my studying.
-Ever since I met him at that young age, my mum tells this story, I walked out the vets and looked up and went, ‘mum I want to be a vet’ and I’ve never ever changed my mind, it’s ever since that moment!
+We got my first dog when I was three-and-a-half or four years old and that was amazing because we hadn’t had a dog before and it was exciting.
+We drove and picked her up and brought her back, then the next week we took her to the vet, just for a standard check-up, and we met this guy who has sort of been my inspiration/mentor all through my studying.
+Ever since I met him at that young age, my mum tells this story, I walked out the vets and looked up and went, ‘Mum, I want to be a vet’ and I’ve never ever changed my mind, it’s ever since that moment!